What is a poker tell?

 #28 Peeking at Cards the Second Time

-This could tell you that this player has the potential of making a straight draw and is checking to see if one of the cards laid in the flop matches one of the cards in his hand.
+This could tell you that this player has the potential of making draw and is checking to see if one of the cards laid in the flop matches one of the cards in his hand.

 Sometimes this is because the player only remembers the suits of the cards and not the number.